FiXato/Plexodus-Tools/readme.md

 * You also need to set the `GPLUS_APIKEY` ENVironment variable for your Google Plus API key:  `export GPLUS_APIKEY=Z382rQPoNMlKJIhGfEDc_Ba`

 (These above key values are obviously example ones; you'll need to replace them with your own actual keys.)

+#### Google+ web integration API
+I use the G+ Comments Widget from Google+'s Web Integrations API to get a list of Activity#id's associated with the Blogger blog post, based on its URL.

 ### grep
 `grep` is a CLI tool for regular expression-based filtering of files and data.
 Since the BSD version of grep that comes with macOS is rather limited, please install GNU grep instead.
 Not sure if it's through `brew install grep` or `brew install gnu-grep`.